 I use this time alone, to wander and think.
 I didn’t feel very well when I arrived, but the fresh air has partly cleared this up.
 The beach is my private therapist, providing me with the solitude to go within, to investigate distant memories, process them more deeply.
 The rhythmic sounds of the waves soothe each emotion that arises, and the wind reminds me that nothing is permanent, it’s always moving, all in flux and flow.

 I read the book ‘Outrun’ at the start of the residency, about a woman on the Shetland Islands.
-The book moves between her memories and her present, not conflicted but rather more poetic and connected, like she and the land were one.
+The book moves between her memories and her present, not conflicted but rather more poetic and connected, like time was no longer linear.
 In my own moments on the beach I can relate to this.
 My inner stirrings are mirrored by the natural movements of the sand, sea and rain.
 Even the hostility of the weather is like an echo of how unwell I felt at the start.